Body art tattooing businesses and tattooists who operate in NSW have to be licensed with NSW Fair Trading.

 Not all states and territories licence tattoo artists.
 If applying for a tattooist licence in NSW under mutual recognition you must complete both the application for a tattooist licence and the Notice for Registration of Equivalent Occupation.
 These forms are available from the Forms section of the Fair Trading website.

-Individuals or organisations wishing to hold tattoing shows where body art tattooing procedures will be performed, must apply for a permit.
+Individuals or organisations wishing to hold tattooing shows where body art tattooing procedures will be performed, must apply for a permit.
 A tattooing show permit may be issued for a maximum of 7 days with a maximum of two permits per person per year.
-To apply for an tattooing show permit you must:
+To apply for a tattooing show permit you must:

 REMEMBER: You are required to provide the Secretary with the personal details of the body art tattooists who will be performing at the show no later than 14 days prior to the date of the show.

 The permit holder is required to maintain a written list of the details of the authorised participants at the show at all times the show is open to the public.
 The written list must be produced to an authorised officer on demand.
 The permit holder must ensure that no body art tattooing procedures are carried out by persons who are not authorised participants as heavy penalties apply.

 Body art tattooists who live in NSW or in another Australian jurisdiction, or normally reside in another country do not need a licence under the Act to be able to carry out body art tattooing at a show, provided these requirements are met.

 The body art tattooists who perform at the show are known as "authorised participants".
 An individual is an "authorised participant" of the show if: